winton/stasis/README.md

 Example
 -------

-Our [spec project](https://github.com/winton/stasis/tree/master/spec/fixtures/project) implements all the features below.
+The [spec project](https://github.com/winton/stasis/tree/master/spec/fixtures/project) implements all of the features in this README.

 Get Started
 -----------

-Create a directory for your project and a markup file:
+Create a directory for your project, and within that directory, a markup file:

-### view.erb
+### view.html.erb

     Welcome <%= '!' * 3 %>